Hemigrapsus sanguineus: Introduced distribution

 The first record of this crab outside its native range was from Townsends Inlet, Cape May County, New Jersey (between Avalon and Sea Isle City) in 1988.
-The larvae are thought to have been transported in the ballast water of yachts and cargo ships.
-From the 1990s, it spread as an invasive species and become increasingly common, now ranging from eastern Maine (Great Wass Island) to North Carolina.
+The larvae are thought to have been transported via the fouled hulls of yachts.
+From the 1990s, it spread as an invasive species through similar vectors such as ballast water and became increasingly common, now ranging from eastern Maine (Great Wass Island) to North Carolina.

 In 1999, H. sanguineus was reported for the first time from European waters, having been discovered at Le Havre (France) and the Oosterschelde estuary (in the Netherlands).
 It has since been found along a long stretch of the continental coast of the English Channel, from the Cotentin Peninsula to the Dover Strait.
 Its range has extended east and north along the North Sea coastline, including northwestern Germany and Western Jutland of Denmark.
 In the United Kingdom, it has been recorded from Guernsey and Jersey, and in Kent and south Wales.
 The species was first reported to be found in Sweden in 2012.
 In 2019, Swedish authorities reported that a private person collected more than 50 specimens of the crab in the vicinity of the island of Orust in the Skagerrak–Kattegat region.
 The specimens were very small, suggesting that the crab is now reproducing in Swedish waters.
 A couple of months later it was first reported from the Øresund, the narrow strait between the Danish Island of Zealand and the Swedish province of Scania.
 There is a single record of H. sanguineus in the Mediterranean Sea – a 2003 sighting in the northern Adriatic Sea – and a single specimen has been collected from the Romanian coast of the Black Sea, near Constanța, in 2008.

+In 2020, positive identification of the species was confirmed within Port Phillip Bay, Victoria, Australia.
+Since then, there have been many verified sightings and it is now classed as an established species in Victoria, Australia.